-The average cost of a funeral is increasing year on year, with the average burial costing £4,267 and cremations costing £3,247*.
-According to the guardian, there has been a 68%* increase in funeral costs in the last 10 years, this does not include the amount spent on the send-off or professional fees.
+The average cost of a funeral is increasing year on year, with the average burial costing £4,321 and cremations costing £3,250*.
+Both funding cuts and a shortage of burial plots are having an impact on funeral costs, as the average funeral debt incurred by individuals has grown by 14% since 2018 to an all-time high of £1,990 in 2019*.
 We have put together a guide with simple things to consider if you are looking to save on funeral costs.

 Compare prices in advance

 If you are in a position to plan in advance, speaking to multiple local funeral directors can help you to get the most out of your budget.
 Keep a table of what is included, the cost of extras and the total cost of a funeral that fulfils your requirements.

 A funeral plan locks in the cost of the funeral to the current market price.
 If funeral costs increase, you will not be asked to pay the difference.
 Before considering pre-payment, we highly recommend researching the pros and cons and deciding whether it is worthwhile for you.

 Request a simple funeral

 If you want to make sure your family does not feel pressure to spend substantial amounts on your funeral, you can add it to your wishes in your will.
 Using a phrase such as ‘I would like a simple funeral’ will communicate to your family that you do not want them to spend a lot of money on your funeral.

 Embalming is a process that preserves the appearance of a loved one.
 It is typically for families who which to have an open casket.
 If you are having the funeral service shortly after a loved one has passed, opting out of embalming is a very normal practice.